 Testing methods for Expanded Polystyrene Fire Ratings involve standardized procedures to assess the material’s fire resistance.
 This includes controlled laboratory testing following specific standards like ASTM, UL, European (EN), and Chinese national standards.

-Tests commonly used include the Cone Calorimeter Test, Flame Spread Test, and Smoke Density Test.
+Commonly used tests include the Cone Calorimeter Test, Flame Spread Test, and Smoke Density Test.
 These methods evaluate parameters like ignition time, flame spread rate, and smoke production to classify EPS materials into different fire resistance levels.

 Fire safety is paramount for building materials, and for Expanded Polystyrene (EPS), this is determined through specific, standardized tests.
 These tests don’t just assess if the material burns; they also measure how it burns, which provides a critical “reaction to fire” profile.